Labanya Prabha Ghosh: Early life and freedom fighter

 She was born on 14 August 1897 and was popularly known as "Manbhum Janani" (Mother of Manbhum district).
 In 1908, at the age of 11, she was married to Atul Chandra Ghosh, another important personality of Indian freedom movement from Purulia district.
 She never went to school but was taught by her father.
 Her father, Risi Nabarun Chandra was also a freedom fighter, who along with his son-in-law, established "Shilpashram", at Telkalpara, Purulia, which was a place of gathering for several freedom fighters including Subhas Chandra Bose, Chittaranjan das and on certain occasions, Mahatma Gandhi also visited this ashram.
 She was the first woman MLA from Purulia who was elected representing Lok sevak Sangha.
 She was an active member of "Shilpashram", an important center of freedom struggle movement of Manbhum region.
-She wrote several article in Mukti,a weekly periodical from established by her husband at Purulia and she continued as editor of the periodical after his death in 1961.
+She wrote several article in Mukti, a weekly periodical established by her husband at Purulia and she continued as editor of the periodical after his death in 1961.
 She was a leading lady for several protests in Purulia during British Raj and she was recognised as an important freedom fighter of the area.
 Her son Arun Chandra Gosh and daughter Urmila Majumdar were also freedom fighters and lived with her in Shilpashrama, Purulia.